akka/akka/docs/src/main/paradox/scala/http/common/marshalling.md

 Contrary to what you might initially expect `Marshaller[A, B]` is not a plain function `A => B` but rather essentially a function `A => Future[List[Marshalling[B]]]`.
-Let's dissect this rather complicated looking signature piece by piece to understand what marshallers are designed this way.
+Let's dissect this rather complicated looking signature piece by piece to understand why marshallers are designed this way.
-Given an instance of type `A` a `Marshaller[A, B]` produces:
+Given an instance of type `A`, a `Marshaller[A, B]` produces:

-1. A `Future`: This is probably quite clear.
-Marshallers are not required to synchronously produce a result, so instead they return a future, which allows for asynchronicity in the marshalling process.
+1. A `Future`: Marshallers are not required to synchronously produce a result, so instead they return a future, which allows for asynchronicity in the marshalling process.

 2. of `List`: Rather than only a single target representation for `A` marshallers can offer several ones.
 Which